Judges Chapter 19 Summary

 Discussion Questions for Judges, Chapter 19

-1. What is your initial reaction on reading this passage?
+1. What is your initial reaction upon reading this passage?
 Explain why.
-What do you think was the reaction the author wanted readers to have and why?
+What do you think was the reaction the author wanted readers to have, and why?

 2. Read 1 Corinthians 10:11.
 How would you use this passage to understand why Judges 19 is in the Bible and how it relates to us?